 Clair Stanley is the Training Specialist for the Center.
 She conducts training for a myriad of entities in the Mid-Atlantic region.
 Among her primary areas of expertise are Title I, II, and III of the ADA.
 Claire has a Juris Doctorate (JD) and is well-versed in the legal requirements of the law.

 Maynor Guillen is a Technical Information Specialist for the Center.
-He provides information on all aspects of the ADA, manages the technical aspects of online training, provides audio-visual support, and is involved in other projects.
+He manages the technical aspects of online training, provides audio-visual support, and is involved in other projects.
 Prior to joining the Center, Maynor was the Assistive Technology Specialist for the City of Alexandria's One-Stop Center, where he provided employment services, training, and information on reasonable accommodations.

 Nancy Horton is a Project Specialist for the Mid-Atlantic ADA Center, where she develops training materials and writes articles on all aspects of the ADA.
 She also maintains the Center's websites.
 Ms. Horton has been working in the disability field for more than twenty-five years.
 Her experience includes conducting site accessibility surveys and architectural plans reviews, as well as training on employment issues, accessible design, and effective communication requirements.